Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 • Secrets Manager creates and manages an AWS Lambda function

-• This Lambda function performs the actual rotation steps
+• The Lambda function performs the rotation steps

 Custom Rotation for Other Services: For secret types beyond those natively supported:

-• Users can develop custom AWS Lambda functions to implement rotation logic
+• You can develop custom Lambda functions for rotation logic

-• The secret is then configured to invoke this custom Lambda function according to a defined schedule
+• The secret invokes this Lambda function on a defined schedule

 The Gap Between Rotation and Application Update: